Definition of a Food Stylist

 Food stylists fees vary depending on their experience and the scope of the project.
 For tabletop styling shoots, food stylists typically charge $800 per day whereas for food styling shoots their day rate starts at $1500 per day.
 Pre-prep days, ingredients shopping, prop shopping, provision of props from their prop library are usually excluded from their day rates and are additional add-ons to the project.
 Typically prep days and prop shopping rates are 50% of their day rates but varies based on the food stylist.
 If you do need them to double up as a prop stylist, let them know in advance as that may affect their fees.
 Many food stylists work either alone or with an asssitant so it’s key to find out whether the fees quoted includes their assistant as well.

-Food stylists play a key role in a food shoot and they get booked out quickly so it is essential to plan ahead if your project requires an experienced food stylist.
-Shoot me an email if you have an upcoming project and wish to discuss more.
-Follow along on my Instagram where I share BTS and sign up to my mailing list so you are the first to know of any exciting news and promotions!
+Food stylists play a key role in a food shoot and they get booked out quickly so it is essential to plan ahead if your project requires an experienced food stylist!
+Reach out if you have questions!